lab-sun/Temporal-Consistent-RGBT-Segmentation/README.md

 $ (You should be in the Temporal-Consistent-RGBT-Segmentation folder)
 $ mkdir ./datasets
 $ cd ./datasets
-$ (download our preprocessed dataset.zip in this folder)
+$ (download our preprocessed MFNet.zip in this folder)
-$ unzip -d .. dataset.zip
+$ unzip -d ..
+MFNet.zip
 ```
 * To reproduce our results, you need to download our pretrained weights
 ```